Divide & Conquer

 It is not possible to make an update which moves one row from one partition to another.

-Implementation & Maintenance
+Implementation & maintenance

 Considering the above criteria and limitations within PostgreSQL, we have been able to adopt the implementation of partitioning to our existing project databases with relatively little fuss.
 We have predominantly applied ‘range’ partitioning by timestamp, rather than partitioning by ‘list’ which in this case would involve defining and grouping location references and therefore require extra initial effort to define logical groupings.
 The main change to our traditional approach of first, ‘initialise a project database’ and then second, ‘use the project database’, is that now an extra level of database management and maintenance is required throughout the lifecycle of a project database.

-This level of maintenance particularly applies to databases which are updated on a daily basis, such as our DPM offering.
+This level of maintenance particularly applies to databases which are updated on a daily basis, such as our Dynamo offering.
 Rather than keeping the set of partitions as static and predefined, we have started to partition these data sets into ‘active’ and ‘dormant’ partitions (for data older than three months) so that we can have the option of detaching this data.
 This gives us the flexibility of either archiving and storing this data set in a cheaper storage option (so it can still be accessed) or to seamlessly bulk delete unwanted data.

 Partitioning has proven to be an extremely effective technique to efficiently store large quantities of data without suffering the expected performance blight that comes with such scaling.
 The ‘out of the box’ capabilities that PostgreSQL provides have proven to be relatively straightforward to implement.
 We have learned that effective database design, which involves understanding when best to use indexing, partitioning or likely a blend of both, is key.